oracle-livelabs/spatial-graph/spatial-studio/slr-load-data/slr-load-data.md

    ![Load data](images/load-data-01.png)

 2. In Spatial Studio, from the left panel menu navigate to the Datasets page, click **Create Dataset**, and select **From file upload**.
-Click on the upload region, navigate to your download location, drag-and-drop or and select the zip file.
+Click on the upload region, navigate to your download location, and select the zip file.
+You may also drag and drop the file onto the upload region.
 Then click **Create**.

    ![Load data](images/load-data-02.png)